-- 1.1 The South East of England hosts a number of major international freight gateways of national significance, enabling freight movements to and from the continent and to and from the whole of the UK and the Republic of Ireland. - 1.2 Additionally, the region generates significant freight volumes in its own right, with growing population centres across the region, from coastal communities to the traditional London commuter belt.
+- The South East of England hosts a number of major international freight gateways of national significance, enabling freight movements to and from the continent and to and from the whole of the UK and the Republic of Ireland. - Additionally, the region generates significant freight volumes in its own right, with growing population centres across the region, from coastal communities to the traditional London commuter belt.
 A holistic approach to freight and logistics planning is needed that reflects this duality. - 1.3 With forecast population and jobs growth comes growing demand for goods and services.
 This growth must be supported with holistic investment in strategic transport and logistics networks, planning processes, and new technology, in order to enable supply to meet growing demand.
-Freight and logistics are inherently linked to economic growth and harnessing the former is key to delivering the latter. - 1.4 To meet this challenge, a strategy is required to provide a framework for strategic planning and policy development, including investment decisions, as well as long term stability, providing the private sector with the confidence it requires to plan for sustainable growth. - 1.5 Transport for the South East (Transport for the South East) published their Transport Strategy in June 2020, which provided a holistic, 30-year vision for region and the strategic goals and priorities which underpin this vision.
-Leading on from this work, the freight, logistics and gateways strategy has been developed to focus exclusively on the freight transport and logistics sector.
+Freight and logistics are inherently linked to economic growth and harnessing the former is key to delivering the latter.

+- To meet this challenge, a strategy is required to provide a framework for strategic planning and policy development, including investment decisions, as well as long term stability, providing the private sector with the confidence it requires to plan for sustainable growth.

+- Transport for the South East (TSfE)

+published their Transport Strategy in June

+2020, which provided a holistic, 30-year

+vision for the region and the strategic goals

+and priorities which underpin this vision.

+Leading on from this work, the freight,

+logistics and gateways strategy has been

+developed to focus exclusively on the

+freight transport and logistics sector.